slackapi/python-slack-sdk/README.md

 ### Requirements
 ---
+**This version of the library is currently beta!
+If you're looking the last release please see [SlackClient - v1.x][slackclientv1]**

-This Library requires Python 3.6 and above.
+This library requires Python 3.6 and above.
 If you require Python 2, please use our [SlackClient - v1.x][slackclientv1].
 If you're unsure how to check what version of Python you're on, you can check it using the following:

 > **Note:** You may need to use `python3` before your commands to ensure you use the correct Python path. e.g. `python3 --version`